pantheon-systems/decoupled-kit-js/starters/next-drupal-starter/README.md

 npm test
 ```

-To run the test for a single profile:
+To run the tests for a single profile in watch mode:

 ```bash
 # test against the umami profile data